Amphotericin B Tillomed liposomal 50 mg powder for dispersion for infusion

 Treatment of mycoses

-Therapy is usually instituted at a daily dose of 1.0 mg/kg of body weight, and increased stepwise to 3.0 mg/kg, as required.
-Data are presently insufficient to define total dosage requirements and duration of treatment necessary for resolution of mycoses.
-However, a cumulative dose of 1.0 - 3.0 g of amphotericin B as Amphotericin B Tillomed liposomal over 3 - 4 weeks has been typical.
+Therapy is usually instituted at a daily dose of 3 to 5 mg/kg of body weight for a minimum of 14 days.
 Dosage of amphotericin B as Amphotericin B Tillomed liposomal must be adjusted to the specific requirements of each patient.

 Mucormycosis

-The recommended starting dose is 5 mg/kg/day.
+For suspected or confirmed infection, the recommended starting dose is 5 to 10 mg/kg/day.
+In patients with brain involvement or solid-organ transplant, dose at 10 mg/kg/day.
+Avoid slow escalation of doses.
 The duration of therapy should be determined on an individual basis.
 Courses of up to 6 – 8 weeks are commonly used in clinical practice; longer durations of therapy may be required for deep seated infections or in cases of prolonged courses of chemotherapy or neutropenia.

 Although doses greater than 5 mg/kg and up to a maximum of 10 mg/kg have been used in clinical trials and clinical practice, data on the safety and efficacy of liposomal amphotericin B for the treatment of mucormycosis at these higher doses are limited.
 Therefore, a benefit: risk assessment should be made on an individual patient level to determine whether the potential benefits of treatment are considered to outweigh the known increased risk of toxicity at higher Amphotericin B Tillomed liposomal doses (see section 4.4).